BelminH/regular.river/README.md

 ---

-# Regular River: Automated Bank Transaction Categorization
+# Transaction Tally: Automated Bank Transaction Categorization

 Regular River is a Python application that simplifies the management of bank transactions by automatically categorizing them into predefined groups.
 It processes a CSV file of transactions, applies regular expression-based rules, and tallies amounts by category, streamlining personal finance tracking.